-- Fixed-term contracts: In fixed-term contracts, the business activities are temporary.
+Fixed-term contracts: In fixed-term contracts, the business activities are temporary.
 They depend upon the completion of a specified service.
 They last only up to 2 years.
 The employment agreement requires a written statement clarifying the terms of employment.

-- Open-ended contract: A fixed-term contract becomes indefinite-term employment if the reasons for a definite term contract are not sufficient, the information incomplete or if the contract has been extended more than once.
+Open-ended contract: A fixed-term contract becomes indefinite-term employment if the reasons for a definite term contract are not sufficient, the information incomplete, or the contract has been extended more than once.
 These contracts have no set end date, but may end when the employee decides to leave or the employer decides to terminate, in which case the employee is entitled to their rights under Brazilian law.

-Employers of Record in Brazil will advise on the best type of contract for the employees you want and the length of time you need them for.
+Employers of Record in Brazil will advise you on the best type of contract for the type of employees you want and the length of time you will need them.

 Employee benefits and rights in Brazil

-- Minimum wage: In 2020, the minimum wage in Brazil amounts to R$1045 per month according to Trading Economics..
+- Minimum wage: In 2023, the minimum wage in Brazil amounts to R$1.320,00 per month according to Trading Economics..
 This is increased from R$1045 per month in 2020.
 Brazilian states may maintain their own minimum wage higher than the national.

-- Bonuses: like in other Latin American countries, employees in Brazil are rewarded a ‘thirteenth salary’, which is one month’s salary paid in two installments – usually in November and December.
+- Bonuses: Like in other Latin American countries, employees in Brazil have rewarded a ‘thirteenth salary’, which is one month’s salary paid in two installments – usually in November and December.

-- Maternity leave: women giving birth can take maternity leave of up to 120 days.
+- Maternity leave: Women giving birth can take maternity leave of up to 120 days.
 Fathers are permitted to take 5 days off for the birth of their children.
 This cost will be reimbursed by the National Social Security.
 Pregnant women may take an additional 2 months off uncompensated if they choose.

-- Sick leave: an employee that is sick get paid for the first 15 days of sick leave, provided they show certification from their doctor of their illness.
-After these 15 days, the National Institute of Social Security pays any further day of sickness if properly documented.
+- Sick leave: An employee that is sick gets paid for the first 15 days of sick leave, provided they show a certification from the doctor of their illness.
+After 15 days, the National Institute of Social Security pays any further day of sickness if properly documented.

 - Working Hours: The Federal Constitution states that working hours shouldn’t surpass 44 hours a week, and in most businesses, 8 hours a day.